-Our Board, upon the recommendation of the Nominating and Corporate Governance Committee of the Board (the "Nominating and Corporate Governance Committee"), has nominated each of Floyd E. Bloom, M.D., Nancy L. Snyderman, M.D. and Nancy J. Wysenski for election as Class I directors to serve a three-year term expiring at the Company's 2021 Annual General Meeting of Shareholders or until their respective successors are elected and shall qualify, unless they earlier resign or are removed.
+Our Board, upon the recommendation of the Nominating and Corporate Governance Committee of the Board (the "Nominating and Corporate Governance Committee"), has nominated each of David W. Anstice AO, Robert A. Breyer and Wendy L. Dixon, Ph.D. for election as Class II directors to serve a three-year term expiring at the Company's 2022 Annual General Meeting of Shareholders or until their respective successors are elected and shall qualify, unless they earlier resign or are removed.
 As described in detail below, our director nominees have considerable professional and business expertise.
 The recommendation of our Board is based on its carefully considered judgment that the experience, qualifications, attributes and skills of our director nominees qualify them to serve on our Board.

-The persons named in the accompanying proxy intend to vote for the election of each of Floyd E. Bloom, M.D., Nancy L. Snyderman, M.D. and Nancy J. Wysenski as Class I directors to serve a three-year term expiring at the Company's Annual General Meeting of Shareholders in 2021 or until their respective successors are elected and shall qualify, unless they earlier resign or are removed.
-The Board has been informed that the director nominees are willing to serve as directors, but if they should decline to serve or become unavailable for election at the Annual Meeting, an event which the Board does not anticipate, the persons named in the proxy will vote for such other director nominee or nominees as may be designated by the Board, unless the Board reduces the number of directors accordingly.
+The persons named in the accompanying proxy intend to vote for the election of each of David W. Anstice AO, Robert A. Breyer and Wendy L. Dixon, Ph.D. as Class II directors to serve a three-year term expiring at the Company's Annual General Meeting of Shareholders in 2022 or until their respective successors are elected and shall qualify, unless they earlier resign or are removed.
+The Board has been informed that the director nominees are willing to serve as directors, but if they should decline to serve or become unavailable for election at the Annual Meeting, an event which the Board does not anticipate, the persons named in the proxy will vote for such other director nominees as may be designated by the Board, unless the Board reduces the number of directors accordingly.

-The nominees for election as Class I directors that receive a majority of the votes cast by shareholders (meaning the number of shares voted "for" a nominee must exceed the number of shares voted "against" such nominee) will be elected to serve on the Board.
+The nominees for election as Class II directors that receive a majority of the votes cast by shareholders (meaning the number of shares voted "for" a nominee must exceed the number of shares voted "against" such nominee) will be elected to serve on the Board.
 Abstentions and broker non-votes will have no effect on the election of the nominees because they are not considered as votes cast.

-If, at any annual general meeting of shareholders, the number of directors is reduced below the minimum prescribed by our Articles of Association due to the failure of any given director nominee to receive a majority of the votes cast, then, in those circumstances, the other director nominee or nominees who receive the highest number of votes in favor of election will be elected in order to maintain such prescribed minimum number of directors.
+If, at any annual general meeting of shareholders, the number of directors is reduced below the minimum prescribed by our Articles of Association due to the failure of any director nominee to receive a majority of the votes cast, then, in those circumstances, the director nominee or nominees who receive the highest number of votes in favor of election will be elected in order to maintain such prescribed minimum number of directors.
 Each such director will remain a director (subject to the provisions of the Companies Act and our Articles of Association) only until the conclusion of the next annual general meeting of shareholders unless he or she is reelected at such time.

-The Board unanimously recommends that you vote FOR the election of each of Floyd E. Bloom, M.D., Nancy L. Snyderman, M.D. and Nancy J. Wysenski to serve as Class I directors.
+The Board unanimously recommends that you vote FOR the election of each of David W. Anstice AO, Robert A. Breyer and Wendy L. Dixon, Ph.D. to serve as Class II directors on our Board.